Ranger-4297/Ranger-4297/README.md

 # About me

-You may know me?
-I'm Rhyker!
-Or by my online alias, Ranger!
+Hey there, I'm Ranger!
 I'm a 15 year old pupil in highschool in the UK, Wales.
 I'm a Discord enthusiast and user.
 And have been since 2016
-I know my way around the site very well, and I'm ex-staff in alot of Discord servers!
+I know my way around the site very well, and I'm ex-staff in alot of Discord servers
 Including [Chill & Advice](https://discord.gg/advice).
-A mental health community!
+A mental health community.

-I'm not extremely knowledgable with coding or scripting, the only thing I enjoy having a crack at are custom commands for a bot named YAGPDB on Discord *heh*
+I dabble in a few programming languages, such as; Python, JavaScript, CSS, LUA, HTML & GO

 ## Here are some facts about me!

-My pronouns are "It/Itself" though my gender is male
+My pronouns are "It/Itself" although my gender is male
-I am Welsh, I can also speak the language pretty well
+I'm Welsh, I can also speak the language pretty well
-I'm an avid ice & roller hockey player
+I'm an avid ice & roller skater
-I *used* to actively make Discord servers and setup bots for people
+I edit BetterDiscord themes -- sometimes for looks, or for funcationality :D
+My dream car is the 1969/1970 Dodge Charger R/T Hemi Supercharged

 ### How to contact me